 Check/change Doubler settings

-Let's start with a simple example session with one short mono audio signal ("Lead vox") shown below and create a Stereo Double of that audio.
+Let's start with a simple example session with one short mono audio signal ("Lead vox") shown below and create a mono Double of that audio.
 However, the techniques to be described will also work for larger sections or even an entire track.

-Note that in the Revoice Pro Session shown, the second track has already been labelled Output 1, (which will be the destination for the Doubler's output); the track containing the Input audio is labelled Audio 1.
 In the picture, the input audio is shown as "selected" (in green), which is how it would be immediately after loading it.
 The New Process window is shown open at the right.